Waces/lizardBot_twitter/README.md

 A bot that will post lizard images on Twitter.

-Written entirely in Python using Tweepy
+Written in Python, using Tweepy

 @lizardpostBot